What is Versatile VC? How do you compare with other VCs?

 We measure our progress through both traditional and impact KPIs.
 Traditional KPIs are:

-- Net Promoter Score from Founders we back
+- Net Promoter Score from Founders we back.
+Target: 75.

-- Number of investments we can make annually per FTE
+- Number of investments we make annually per full-time investing team member.
+Initial target: 12

 Our impact KPIs are: